1ugia/OctoNyanBreedApi/README.md

 - Select only the id, name and reference_image_id from the apiModel.
 - Use the id to list all the breeds on the 1st page for the user to show the breeds available as a button.
 - Use the ‘name’ to display each breed names on the button
-- When button is clicked, use the reference_image_id to display all the list of the selected breed type. the url will have to be somewhat hardcoded to gain image - some maybe gifs…
+- When button is clicked, use the reference_image_id to display all the list of the selected breed type. the url will have to be somewhat hardcoded to gain image - some maybe gif images.
 - Allow a floating button to let the user go back to 1st page.

 ### Steps to take: